practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

-Even though not broadly known, I have the positive impression that the Mercury programming language, started in [1995](https://mercurylang.org/information/doc-latest/mercury_reference_manual/index.html#SEC_Contents), is in a very mature state now.
+Even though not broadly known, I have the positive impression that the Mercury programming language, started in [1995](https://mercurylang.org/information/doc-latest/mercury_reference_manual/index.html#SEC_Contents), is in a mature state now.
 Although, it's development is still ongoing as its GitHub repository show: https://github.com/Mercury-Language/mercury

 This "The Mercury Programming Language" [presentation](https://paul.bone.id.au/pub/pbone-2015-mercury/) from 2015 says: